 Beyond Worksheets: Using Instructional Technologies for Authentic Assessment of Student Learning (ACRL)

 This webcast will discuss the importance of designing authentic learning activities tied to information literacy learning outcomes.
 Learn about a number of instructional technologies that provide students with the opportunity to demonstrate learning while engaging in higher-order skills such as critical thinking, synthesis, and analysis of information.
 Engage in analysis of several tech tools and assessment techniques for use in varied instructional scenarios.

 This interactive webcast will provide a review of research on how high impact practices foster student success nationally.
 Then, using learning communities (LCs) as a case study, it will provide information on how LCs contribute to student retention and success.
 It will also recommend strategies for partnering with other campus units to promote high impact practices and then use the results to demonstrate the value and impact of the library on its campus.

 During this webcast the co-editors of Digital Humanities in the Library: Challenges and Opportunities for Subject Specialists will discuss their recent book, give tips and suggestions for subject specialists interested in working with digital humanities projects, and give details on several case studies covered in the book.

 Librarians Collaborate!
-Working Across Two-and Four-Year Institutions to Teach Transfer Students Information Literacy Skills
+Working Across Two-and Four-Year Institutions to Teach Transfer Students Information Literacy Skills (ACRL)

 Learn how librarians at a university and community college collaborated to enhance information literacy instruction for transfer students.
 Ideas for designing a collaborative professional development workshop to enhance communication and design information literacy student learning outcomes at two and four year institutions will be shared.